After reading Chris Penner's blog post on Conway's Game

 to 3.

-says if x : Fin (S n)
+strengthen says if x : Fin (S n) is too big

 to be a valid Fin

-then return it as Fin (S n)
+n then return it as Fin (S n), otherwise return it

 as Fin

-is saying that if x : Fin (S n)
+n. up is saying that if x : Fin (S n)

-it must be the modulus point and we
+is too big to be Fin n it must be the modulus point and we

 loop around to zero.
-Otherwise, we convert it to Fin n
+Otherwise, we convert it to Fin n and

-to it to increment its value and keep the type as
+apply FS to it to increment its value and keep the type as

-Fin (S n)
+Fin (S n).

 The rest of the algorithm is as you would expect.
 The only changes were in the type signatures and removing the explicit threading of the size: